MatthiasHeilManchester/rvy_racing/README.md

 ```bash
 master_race_series/fake_commute/race00002/results.html
 ```
-This overwrittes the dummy text created when initially staging the race.
+This overwrites the dummy text created when the stage was initially staged.
 Check the results, e.g. by doing
 ```bash
 firefox master_race_series/fake_commute/all_races_in_series.html
 ```
-and if everything looks ok, (re-)publish the races; see above.
+and if everything looks ok, (re-)publish the races as described above.